Epilepsy care at Mayo Clinic

 Mayo Clinic epilepsy care teams use advanced technology, including subtraction ictal SPECT coregistered to MRI (SISCOM), electroencephalography, computerized tomography, magnetic resonance imaging, positron emission tomography and other tests to accurately diagnose epilepsy.
 Each Mayo Clinic location offers inpatient video-EEG epilepsy monitoring.

-With state-of-the-art research and laboratory facilities, Mayo Clinic experts are constantly seeking new medical knowledge and innovations like this for people with epilepsy.
+With state-of-the-art research and laboratory facilities, Mayo Clinic experts are constantly seeking medical discoveries and innovations for people with epilepsy.
 Today's research teams are studying potential treatments, including new medications, implantable brain stimulation devices and new surgical options.
 A variety of clinical trials and other clinical studies may be available to you at Mayo Clinic.

 Nationally recognized expertise

-The National Association of Epilepsy Centers (NAEC) rates all three Mayo Clinic campuses as Level 4 Epilepsy Centers, providing the highest-level of diagnosis and treatment options for people with epilepsy.
+The National Association of Epilepsy Centers rates all Mayo Clinic campuses as Level 4 epilepsy centers, providing the highest level of diagnosis and treatment options for people with epilepsy.